pcomputo/Evince-patch/README.md

 Evince-patch
 ============

-This is a patch written to get the total number of search strings found in the whole document.
+The first patch is used to get the total number of search strings found in the whole document.
+The second patch is used for printing the print preview message and printing message accordingly.